5 Wonderful Wayanad Attractions That You Shouldn’t Miss Experience

 2. Stingray Camp

 Have you seen pictures of camping tents suspended from trees, situated between the land and the sky?
 This would be your opportunity to experience it.
-The stingray camps can be found in three locations around Kerala, that is; Kolukkumalai (Munnar), Vaikom(Kottayam), and Chembra Peak (Wayanad).
+The Stingray camps can be found in three locations around Kerala, that is; Kolukkumalai (Munnar), Vaikom(Kottayam), and Chembra Peak (Wayanad).
 If you want to indulge in the true wildlife experience then you might as well go the whole nine yards.
-These tents are totally safe as the Stingray has installed award-winning Tentsile tree tents from the UK and follows the highest quality and safety standards.
+These tents are totally safe as Stingray has installed award-winning Tentsile tree tents from the UK and follow the highest quality and safety standards.

 The thought behind this style of camping is not only to reconnect you to nature but also to camp in an eco-friendly manner, leaving no trace behind.
-This is a great way to spot nocturnal animals.
+Particularly, this is a great way to spot nocturnal animals.
 If you are worried about the toilets, don’t bite your nails!
 They have that part covered too.
 There’s a separate toilet that’s like a treehouse built within the vicinity of the campsite.
 If you’re worried about the wildlife around, you can also ask your camp guide to come along with you and show you the way!

 3. Tea Estate Tours

 The growth of tea bushes is not indigenous to India.
 These tea seeds were brought to India from China in 1832 for the first time.
 After some trial and error with this crop across different geographical regions of India, tea was commercially planted in Kerala in 1875.
-Wayanad has large tea estates that spread across the district.
-These estates provide visitors with various activities that will keep you occupied throughout the day.
+Wayanad has large tea estates that are spread across the district.
+These estates provide visitors with various activities that will keep them occupied throughout the day.

 These activities involve Ziplining, visits to the century-old tea factories turned into tea museums, tea plantation visits, night safaris, and tea tasting.
 If you are a tea buff like me, this is your absolute heaven.